megdna/SmartPhoneSensors/CodeBook.md

 For information on how the data was collected for this experiment, please view the full description of the Human Activity Recognition Using Smartphones Data Set at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 For a detailed breakdown of the processing and analysis performed on this data set, please refer to the README in this repository.
-In short, the raw data from activity sensors in the Samsung Galazy S smartphone was converted to a tidy data set containing the average of the mean and standard deviation for each variable for each activity and each subject (see below).
+In short, the raw data from activity sensors in the Samsung Galaxy S smartphone was converted to a tidy data set containing the average of the mean and standard deviation for each variable for each activity and each subject (see below).

 #### Code Book